linode/docs/docs/guides/databases/redis/using-redis-client-side-caching/index.md

 Redis's model allows an application to get the performance benefits of caching while ensuring that the local data can be kept up to date.

-To elaborate, an application using Redis for server-assisted caching should have layering like the following:
+To elaborate, an application using Redis for server-assisted caching should use the following layers:

 - An *application layer* that fetches data either from the cache or, if the necessary data is not there, from the database server.
 Any data received from the database gets stored in the cache.